How Long Does It Take To Buy A House

 What Are The Steps To Buying A House?

 Once the property is selected, the buyer has to choose a mortgage provider and calculate how much they can repay each month as mortgage repayment.
-Then, they need to design an agreement with the seller and conduct complete research on where to apply for a mortgage before starting the process.
+Then, they need to design an agreement with the seller (done with the help of conveyancing services) and conduct complete research on where to apply for a mortgage before starting the process.

 Once the seller and the buyer agree to a transaction, they may have to exchange the contracts where each party goes through their solicitors to get the finer details like who owns the garden fence, if the garage is included in the deed, or if it involves a separate contract.